medialab/xan/docs/cmd/network.md

                               [default: 1.2]
     -L, --largest-component   Only keep the largest connected component in the resulting graph.
+    --stats                   Print useful statistics about the generated graph in stderr.

 network edgelist options:
     -U, --undirected       Whether the graph is undirected.